 Traffic and Data Services plan all the staffing for the project to ensure there are enough fieldworkers to allow for the very busy areas, cover for breaks and even litter picking to avoid discarded surveys creating a problem.
 An ongoing client report keeps our client up to date with the survey progress and the amount of data being collected.

 Data capture is carried out using manual key entry from the questionnaires.
 Verbatim text is also entered manually.
 Only a postcode (zipcode) is used for origin and destination identification and sophisticated validation routines are used to check the integrity of all the inputs.
 The data is then converted into a detailed report for each station showing cumulative totals for each individual survey.
 The reporting also includes breakdowns of the survey progress, distribution rates and volume of responses.
 The report from Traffic and Data Services allows our client to analyse the data for use in planning future improvements to passenger services and to maintain the very high safety standards of the transport network.

-25 stations were surveyed within the Urban Rail Network during October and November 2013 and Traffic and Data Services have been awarded the rolling survey contract for 3 years.
+25 stations were surveyed within the Urban Rail Network during an 8 week period and Traffic and Data Services were awarded a rolling survey contract for 3 years.
 We plan to make a number of added value improvements to the contracts including the use of multi-lingual surveys, incentives to improve completion rates further and the use of new technologies such as mobile tablets for some areas of data collection.